Evolution of density perturbations in fractional cosmology

 In this section, we follow the same procedure as used in standard Newtonian cosmology \cite{savedoff1962growth,adams1975exact,lyth1990evolution,arcuri1994growth,green2012newtonian,green2014well,fidler2017general} to derive the first-order perturbation equations in our fractional model.
-Concretely, we formulate the fractional continuity, Poisson, and Euler equations for the particular case $\Phi_\alpha = 0$ in the the matter-dominated regime.
+Concretely, we formulate the fractional continuity, Poisson, and Euler equations for the matter-dominated regime, in which only the time-dependent kernel $\xi(t)$ is present.
 We then derive the corresponding first-order perturbation equations and analyze their implications for the growth of matter density fluctuations.